Date nights ยท 7 min read

 Not great for: spur-of-the-moment nights.
 Board games need setup and commitment.

-Our Board Game is our longest-format option.
+Our sex board game is our longest-format option.
 Good for anniversaries or lazy weekends.

 Keyword / prompt games